 You can reach out to the BHIM Toll Free number 18001201740 for any queries or complaints.

-‘My Beneficiaries’ feature helps you maintain a record and keep a list of people you have sent money to, so far.
+‘Favourites’ feature helps you maintain a record and keep a list of people whom you frequently send money.

-When performing a transaction, click on the ‘Save for future’ button to save the contact.
-You can view the same in your ‘My Beneficiaries’ list.
+When performing a transaction, click on the ‘Add to favourites’ button to save the contact.
+You can also click on manage button on the home screen and click on add UPI ID.
+You can view the same in your ‘Favourite’ list.

-When you click on any contact in my beneficiary, it gets highlighted with two options i.e. “’Send Money’ and ‘Delete’.
-Click on delete to remove the beneficiary from the list.
+When you click on any contact in my favourite, it gets highlighted with two options i.e. “’Send Money’ and ‘Delete’.
+Click on delete to remove the contact from the list.

-Click on the three dots on the top right of the ‘My Beneficiary’ page and go to blocked contacts.
+Click on the three dots on the top right of the ‘Favourites’ page and go to blocked contacts.
 Click on the contact and select the option to unblock the same.

 BHIM Bill Pay is only available for banks that are enabled on Bharat Bill Pay.
 If your bank account is not live, you will not see the option for Bill Pay.
-Kindly switch to another bank account that is enabled on Bharat Bill Pay.
+Kindly add another bank account that is enabled on Bharat Bill Pay.

 No, there will be no charges for bill payment via BHIM Bill Pay.